menu

 Fairview is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fairview’s overall crime rate is lower than average for the country.

-Fairview is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Fairview does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Fairview who are college-educated is close to the national average for all communities of 21.84%: 19.18% of the adults in Fairview have a bachelor's degree or advanced degree.
+In terms of college education, Fairview is nearly on par with the US average for all cities of 21.84%: 19.18% of adults 25 and older in Fairview have a bachelor's degree or advanced degree.

 The per capita income in Fairview in 2022 was $37,069, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $148,276 for a family of four.
 However, Fairview contains both very wealthy and poor people as well.